Nasubi: Denpa Shōnen teki Kenshō Seikatsu

 At first, Hamatsu was surviving on a few crackers each day given to him by production staff so that he would not starve to death.
-Eventually, Hamatsu won some sugary drinks from his sweepstakes entries, and the crackers were no longer given to him.
-Later on, Hamatsu won a bag of rice, but having not won any pots or containers with which to heat it, he was forced to eat it raw, but after fashioning a makeshift heating container with a discarded bag, he was able to cook the rice by placing it next to the lit stove; however, canned and kibble dog food became Hamatsu's primary food source for some time after running out of rice.
+Eventually, he won some sugary drinks from his sweepstakes entries, and the crackers were no longer given to him.
+Later on, Hamatsu won a bag of rice, but having not won any pots or containers with which to heat it, he was forced to eat it raw, but after fashioning a makeshift heating container with a discarded bag, he was able to cook the rice by placing it next to the lit stove; however, canned and kibble dog food became his primary food source for some time after running out of rice.
 After winning a stuffed toy in a sweepstake, he carried on conversations with it as his sensei, as it was his only sort of interaction, even naming it Bi-nasu.
-Hamatsu never won clothing he could wear (only ladies' underwear that was too small for him to use), nor did he ever win anything to trim his growing facial hair and fingernails.
+He never won clothing he could wear (only ladies' underwear that was too small for him to use), nor did he ever win anything to trim his growing facial hair and fingernails.
 Hamatsu also won other prizes he was unable to use, like movie tickets and a bicycle.
 However, he soon adapted the latter into a stationary bike.
-When Hamatsu won a television set, he was unable to use it at first, as there was no cable or antenna hookup in the apartment (intentional by the producers out of fear he would discover he was already on TV).
+When he won a television set, he was unable to use it at first, as there was no cable or antenna hookup in the apartment (intentional by the producers out of fear he would discover he was already on TV).
 Hamatsu later won a PlayStation game, a copy of the train simulator title Densha de Go!, alongside the controller needed to play it.

-By this time, the show had become so popular within Japanese households that people were starting to decipher the location of Hamatsu's flat, with paparazzi, fans, and even the press standing outside without Hamatsu knowing it.
+By this time, the show had become so popular within Japanese households that people were starting to decipher the location of Hamatsu's flat, with paparazzi, fans, and even the press standing outside without him knowing it.
 As such, producers were forced to procure a new space far away from the original location.
-Hamatsu was transported blindfolded, and upon uncovering his eyes, he discovered a similar living space, along with all his previously won possessions.
+He was transported blindfolded, and upon uncovering his eyes, he discovered a similar living space, along with all his previously won possessions.
 When Hamatsu questioned if he had completed the challenge, he was instead told the change of space was for his new address for "renewed luck".
-As such, Hamatsu continued writing sweepstake entries, with a large chair and desk becoming his first items acquired in his new place he was kept.
-However, Hamatsu was moved into yet another space after a long streak of misfortune in his entries.
-In this new space, Hamatsu's TV set became useful when he later won a VCR, which could be used with two previous tapes he had won, and he would later win a PlayStation.
-Hamatsu would end up playing his game for multiple days straight, ultimately forcing himself to stop in order to keep entering sweepstakes, collecting donations & achieving his objectives.
+As such, he continued writing sweepstake entries, with a large chair and desk becoming his first items acquired in his new place he was kept.
+However, he was moved into yet another space after a long streak of misfortune in his entries.
+In this new space, Hamatsu's TV set became useful when he later won a VCR, which could be used with two previous tapes he had won, and he would later win a PlayStation. he would end up playing his game for multiple days straight, ultimately forcing himself to stop in order to keep entering sweepstakes, collecting donations & achieving his objectives.